Code-NotArise/Skin-Disease-Detector/README.md

 1. **Medical Disclaimer**: This is a prototype application for educational purposes only.
 Always consult healthcare professionals for medical diagnoses.

-2. **API Key**: The current Roboflow API key is for demonstration.
-Replace it with your own key for production use.
+2. **API Key**: You need to obtain your own Roboflow API key for the application to work.

 3. **Database**: Requires MySQL.
 Ensure the database server is running before starting the application.

-4. **File Storage**: Media files are stored locally.
-Consider cloud storage for production deployments.
+4. **File Storage**: Media files are stored locally and excluded from git.

-5. **Security**: Change the SECRET_KEY in production and set DEBUG=False.
+5. **Security**: Uses environment variables for sensitive data.
+Never commit `.env` files to version control.

 ## 🚀 Deployment Considerations

 For production deployment:
-1. Set `DEBUG = False` in settings.py
+1. Set `DEBUG = False` in environment variables
 2. Use a proper web server (nginx + gunicorn)
 3. Configure a production database
 4. Set up proper static file serving
-5. Use environment variables for sensitive data
+5. Use environment variables for all sensitive data
 6. Implement SSL/TLS encryption
 7. Set up proper backup procedures